-Increasingly job ads like the one at left are targeting scientists in a broad range of fields, especially engineering, chemistry, and biotechnology.
+Increasingly job ads like the one above are targeting scientists in a broad range of fields, especially engineering, chemistry, and biotechnology.
 From newly minted Ph.D.s to established faculty, scientists are joining the ranks of patent agents, patent examiners, and technology transfer specialists—all careers that do not require law degrees.
 Those willing to go back to school to study law will have access to a wider range of opportunities, not to mention higher salaries.
 What these individuals bring to their jobs are strong analytical skills and an understanding of complex technologies and their applications.

 In the United States, scientists can join law firms fresh out of graduate school.
 Then, while helping with patent applications and other tasks, they typically prepare to pass an exam by the US Patent and Trademark Office (USPTO), which allows them to become patent agents.

 James Dilmore went this route six years ago, when he joined the Pittsburgh-based international law firm Reed Smith.
 “I had found scientific research exciting but also very frustrating,” says Dilmore, who obtained his Ph.D. in neuroscience.
 “I also wanted a position with a bit more stability than a series of postdocs.”

 By chance, the wife of one of his thesis committee members was getting ready to leave her post at a local law firm.
 She introduced Dilmore to her boss.
 “I did not have aspirations to go into law, but the job appealed to me,” says Dilmore.
 He started as a technical adviser at Reed Smith in February 2001 and passed the patent exam in April 2002.